kyrregjerstad/portfolio/apps/portfolio/src/posts/playwright-ci-cd.md

 ---

 _This guide is part of my Playwright testing series.
-For setup instructions and best practices, see our companion guides "Setting Up End-to-End Testing with SvelteKit and Playwright" and "Playwright Testing Best Practices and Tips"._
+For setup instructions and best practices, see our companion guides "[Setting Up End-to-End Testing with Playwright](/blog/end-to-end-testing-setup) and "[The Pragmatic Guide to Playwright Testing](/blog/the-pragmatic-guide-to-playwright-testing)"._